agentlang-ai/agentlang-docs/docs/rbac.md

 ```clojure
 {:rbac-enbled true}
 ```
-A few environment variables need to be set so that the fractl runtime can interact with the identity-backend, which defaults to
+A few environment variables need to be set so that the Fractl runtime can interact with the identity-backend, which defaults to
 Amazon Cognito.
 These environment variables are:

 ```